mehmandarov/microbit-treasurehunt/README.md

 4. Locate the sending beacon (yes, physically find it!) and do what you have been told in the previous step.
     - It can be something you need to do on the sending beacon
     - It can be something you need to code on your receiver

+## Bugs?
+Bugs happen.
+Let us know if you encounter bug, by creating an [issue](https://github.com/mehmandarov/microbit-treasurehunt/issues) or submitting a [PR](https://github.com/mehmandarov/microbit-treasurehunt/pulls). 🙌